WLOL (AM): History

 WLOL almost expanded into TV.
 In 1954, it applied, as did competitors WDGY and KEYD, for channel 9 in the Twin Cities.
 However, WLOL and WDGY withdrew their applications at the last minute.
 The new station was awarded to KEYD and went on-air in January 1955.
 It is known today as Fox O&O KMSP-TV.

 In the winter of 1961, WLOL-AM-FM engaged in a novel experiment to give listeners an experience with stereo broadcasting.
-Paul Hedberg, a WLOL disc jockey in the early 1960s, recalled the episode in his autobiography: "WLOL's chief engineer, Bryce Eckberg, came up with an idea for creating a stereo broadcast by simulcasting one channel of a stereo album on the FM band at 99.5 and the other channel on the AM band at 1330 (at the time WLOL was the only AM/FM combo in the Twin Cities).
+Paul Hedberg, a WLOL disc jockey in the early 1960s, recalled the episode in his autobiography: "WLOL's chief engineer, Bryce Eckberg, came up with an idea for creating a stereo broadcast by simulcasting one channel of a stereo album on the FM band at 99.5 and the other channel on the AM band at 1330.
 The station took this idea to Schaack Electronics to see if they would sponsor three hours of this "stereo" broadcast experiment on Sunday nights, from nine to midnight, and they agreed.
 We tried to pick music that had the best left and right separation, so if you didn't play along and have two radios to blend both channels together the sound from just the AM or the FM broadcast would be muted.
 The stations stood to lose some audience due to the sound quality on a single band, but time was devoted to explaining what we were doing.
 Sunday nights were not prime time, anyway, and it was thought that the novelty outweighed the risk – but you'd have to be an active listener to get the full benefit of the experiment.
 Bryce devised a box that drew two channels of output from one turntable: left channel to AM, right channel to FM.
 Very unorthodox, but it worked.
-It had to be the first-ever stereo broadcast in the Twin Cities, since only WLOL had the two stations to do it."
+It had to be the first-ever stereo broadcast in the Twin Cities."

 WLOL-FM was an early commercial classical music station in Minneapolis-St. Paul and was co-located with its AM sister.
 Jim Stokes, a WLOL announcer during that time (1330 AM had a talk format during his tenure), documented some of the period at the Davern Street location, 1972–75, in this commentary.
 WLOL-FM dropped classical and changed to "beautiful music" in mid-1973.